publicissapient-france/workshop-backbone/README.md

     - Add method into LogsView to re-render new filtered collection.

-### Step three : Displaying log filter (by status and method) and using it
+### Step 3: Displaying log filter (by status and method) and using it

 1. ### Displaying static filter element in Backbone View
     - We gonna use LogsFilterView
     _ Cut/past the #navigation content in index.html into templates/filter.tmpl
     - Instantiate the LogsFilterView in app.js (do not forget to define LogsFilterModel too).
-    - Emplement the LogsFilterView "render" method (like step 1 and 2) and call it.
+    - Implement the LogsFilterView "render" method (like step 1 and 2) and call it.

 2. ### Make it works for real !
     - Subscribe to status and method checkbox click.
 It will filter log list.
     - add methods to update filterModel with new filter's values.
     - Improve the re-render filter method in LogsView to catch new filters (statuses and methods).

+### Step 4: Show a log's details when clicking on table line

+In this final step, we gonna show details panel on the right, with selected log data.
+Each table line needs to know the log model it displays, to trigger an appropriate event.

+1. #### Displaying static data in Backbone View
+    - Cut/paste the #detail content in index.html into the templates/details.tmpl
+    - Create a DetailsView and instanciate it in app.js
+    - Use the template as dynamic html (look at previous views construction)
+    - Implement render method, and insert the template
+    - Call "render" in initialize
+    - Test in navigator

+2. #### Trigger an event and share the log that is clicked in table
+    - Isolate logs table lines creating a new view: LogLineView
+        - as the DOM element we need is a tr (and not a div), do not forget to specify the tagName attribute of the view (@see [view extension with a tagName](http://backbonejs.org/#View-extend))
-- create a LogsFilterView and extract the filter.tmpl from index.html
+    - Cut/past the each loop content from templates/table.tmpl to templates/table-line.tmpl
-- listen to click events on statuses & methods ul
-- create a LogsAppModel with two collections, statuses and methods, to store the filters states
-- give this model to both views
-- hydrate this model when LogsView is rendered for the first time
+    - Make the LogLineView render the template passing it its model
+    - Delegate rendering from LogsView to LogLineView:
+        - modify LogsView render method, in order to loop on the collection
+        - in this loop, append each time a new LogLineView that is responsible for its log as a model
+        - do not forget to declare the dependency to LogLineView with requirejs
+    - In LogLineView, bind the click event:
+        - to trigger a Backbone event (@see [Backbone.trigger](http://backbonejs.org/#Events-trigger)), for example "details:show", with the log as an argument
+        - to add the css class "selected" on the view el

+3. #### Listen to this event and refresh details panel
+    - In DetailsView, subscribe to the "details:show" event with listenTo
-- listenTo this model in LogsFilterView and <%= mustash %> the template with the unique values
+    - Call a method (that takes a parameter) that renders the template with the log model
-- listenTo this model collections in LogsView and filter the LogCollection following the selected filters